hackclub/blot/docs/GET_A_BLOT.md

 <img width="1411" alt="Screenshot 2023-09-15 at 3 41 39 PM" src="https://github.com/hackclub/blot/assets/27078897/6d23dfc8-8768-4134-a24d-e276e2c67b52">

-## 2.2) Place your program in a folder with some snapshots
+## 2.2) Place your program in a folder with at least 3 snapshots

 - Create a folder called `{yourArtworkName}-{yourName}`.
-- Inside that folder create a `snapshots` folder with some screenshots of your work.
+- Inside that folder create a `snapshots` folder with **at least 3 screenshots** of your work.
 - Place the code for your artwork in an `index.js` file.

 The directory structure can be seen below: